Predicting Human Behavior in Unrepeated, Simultaneous-Move Games: Introduction

 \section{Introduction}

 In strategic settings, it is common to assume that agents will adopt Nash equilibrium strategies, behaving so that each optimally responds to the others.
 This solution concept has many appealing properties; e.g., under any other strategy profile, one or more agents will regret their strategy choices.
 However, experimental evidence shows that Nash equilibrium often fails to describe human strategic behavior \citep[see, e.g.,][]{goeree01}---even among professional game theorists \citep{becker05}.

-The relatively new field of \emph{behavioral game theory} extends game-theoretic models to account for human behavior by accounting for human cognitive biases and limitations \citep{camerer03}.
+The relatively new field of \emph{behavioral game theory} extends game-theoretic models to account for human cognitive biases and limitations \citep{camerer03}.
 Experimental evidence is the foundation of behavioral game theory, and researchers have developed many models of how humans behave in strategic situations based on such data.
-This multitude of models presents a practical problem, however: which model should we use to predict human behavior?
+This multitude of models presents a practical problem, however: which should we use to predict human behavior?
 Existing work in behavioral game theory does not directly answer this question, for two reasons.
 First, it has tended to focus on explaining (fitting) in-sample behavior rather than predicting out-of-sample behavior.
-This means that models are vulnerable to ``overfitting'' the data: the most flexible model can be chosen instead of the most accurate one.
+This means that models are vulnerable to \emph{overfitting} the data: the most flexible model can be chosen instead of the most accurate one.
 Second, behavioral game theory has tended not to compare multiple behavioral models, instead either exploring elaborations of a single model or comparing only to one other model (typically Nash equilibrium).
 In this work we perform rigorous---albeit computationally intensive---comparisons of many different models and model variations on a wide range of experimental data, leading us to believe that ours is the most comprehensive study of its kind.